Software Product Template

 RESEARCH

-Competitive analysis and customer feedback strongly informed early brainstorming.
-We identified that new customers would arrive on product pages through social and digital advertising, while existing customers would navigate to support information via the menu, search, or product selector.
+Competitive analysis and customer feedback shaped the early direction more than anything else.
+We identified that new customers would arrive on product pages through social and digital advertising and needed a high-level, approachable entry point—not a wall of technical specs, Existing customers, on the other hand, would navigate directly to support documentation and downloads via the menu, search, or product selector.

 THE CHALLENGE